peterlacko/gooddata-ui/docs/examples.md

 id: examples
 ---

-Review the examples available at [GoodData React examples](https://github.com/gooddata/gooddata-react-components/tree/master/examples) to see what you can build using the GoodData.UI.

-The examples contain live demos and code snippets that you can reuse in your project.
+See [live examples](https://gooddata-examples.herokuapp.com/) of GoodData.UI.
+These examples contain also code snippets that you can reuse in your project.

 Use the examples to do any of the following:
 * Create a visualization and a KPI